Babailan/EZ-Librarian/README.md

 ## 🙋 FAQ

 **Q: Why didn't the librarian change trades?**
-A: Check that the enchantment is valid, exactly spelled, and case-sensitive.
-Also, ensure the villager hasn’t been traded with.
+A: Check that the enchantment is valid, exactly spelled.

 **Q: Can I use multiple sentences in the book?**
 A: Yes, but only the **first sentence** is used.